AdamGetBackToWork/Girlfriends-Website---Website-Project---/README.md

 So yeah im putting it here just so I can show it to other people before I finish it and finally realease it!

+> TO DO:
+> - Make a mobile version
+> - Make it scale nicely
+> - Finally do something in JavaScript that actually makes sense to a website
+> - Upload photos of her work
+> - Design a home page